 Crypto & Digital Wallets

 Nearer to home, and closer in need, are the drive to offer products and services for crypto investments and digital wallets.
 How can that be tracked?
 Is there a need?
-How will an FIS advise customers on the value and growth of non-fungible assets?
+How will financial institutions advise customers on the value and growth of non-fungible assets?

-Digital wallets offer a different facet of the challenge.
+Digital wallets offer a different facet of the challenge for traditional banks.
 With 15% of digital wallet users telling McKinsey & Co. researchers that they regularly leave their homes without traditional payment methods, digital wallets are expected to grow in use, acceptance, and popularity.
-Many of these wallets are provided by technology platforms today, like Apple and Google, but that doesn’t mean there isn’t an opportunity to step into the space with new innovations.
+Many of these wallets are provided by non-financial technology platforms today, like Apple and Google, but that doesn’t mean there isn’t an opportunity for financial institutions to step into the space with new innovations.

-Now, that leaves us with the question of “who is protecting NFT purchases?”
+Now, that leaves us with the question of “who is protecting NFT purchases and financial transactions?”
 NFT and crypto are inherently protected by the blockchain.
-Not only are digital wallets growing in commonplace usage, as more solely digital transactions occur, globalized standards for currency like crypto become far more plausible to consumers, and demand rises.
+Not only are digital wallets growing in commonplace usage, as more solely digital transactions occur, globalized standards for currency like crypto become far more plausible to consumers than a bank account, and demand rises.
 This, in turn, affects inflation as fiat currency rapidly inflates, there is potential for additional movement into more stable crypto assets.

 Inflation will continue to impact how businesses and consumers approach their finances, planning, and investing.
-With prices increasing, consumers are likely to be more wary of their spending and may even need new, original products to help them get through financial issues.
+With prices increasing, consumers are likely to be more wary of their spending and may even need new, original banking services and products to help them get through financial issues.